ShanukaHennayaka/CodeAlpha-My-Portfolio/README.md

 # CodeAlpha My Portfolio
- This repository includes the code for my personal portfolio website, featuring sections for  About Me, Skills, Projects, Contact, and CV.
-It’s designed to be responsive and showcase my web development skills.
+This repository contains the source code for my personal portfolio website.
+The site showcases my professional skills, projects, and contact information.
+It includes sections such as an About Me, a detailed Skills overview, a Projects gallery, a Contact form, and a downloadable CV.
+The website is designed to be responsive and user-friendly, reflecting my expertise in web development.